I am a Resident

 Natural Ways to Protect Against Mosquitoes

 Each week, scan your yard for containers that catch water (I.e. plant saucers, buckets, tires) and give them a Tip 'N Toss.
-A mosquito's aquatic larval stage can flight-and-bite in 7 days!
+A mosquito egg can grow into a biting mosquito in 7 days!

 Ditch the itch.
 Use repellent with one of these four ingredients: Picaridin, Oil of lemon eucalyptus (or PMD), DEET or IR3535.
 They are CDC-recommended and EPA-registered; and great against fleas and ticks, too!